How to Say It: en-tuh-ROS-stuh-mee

 At the Hospital

 Call Your Doctor

-In case of an emergency, call for medical help right away.
+If you think you have an emergency, call for medical help right away.

-American Academy of Family Physicians
+Family Doctor—American Academy of Family Physicians

 Canadian Association of Gastroenterology

 Canadian Digestive Health Foundation